marigold-dev/training-dapp-4/README.md

 };
 ```

-- The view call singature is different :
+- The view call signature is different :
   - it returns an optional bytes
   - calling "getView" generic view exposed by the proxy
   - passing the viewname "feedback" (to disptach to the correct function once you reach the code that will be executed)